 The four-hour long tour costs R500 per person (minimum of four required for the tour) and includes water, bike rental, a helmet and a knowledgeable (and friendly) guide.
-Tours kick off at Green Point Track Car Park, and are available throughout the day from 8.30am until 5pm.
+Tours kick off at Green Point Track Car Park, and run between 9am and 1pm.

 Good to know These tours are operational year-round except on Christmas Day, New Year’s Day, and the day of the Cape Town Cycle Tour.
 It’s advised that you wear shorts or trousers and comfortable walking shoes.
 Bring a sweater or windbreaker, sunscreen, sunglasses, money, and an open mind!